The Codex

 1. The Right of Repair

-Repair is the first and highest sacrament.
+Repair is the first sacrament, and the highest.

 2. The Commons of Pattern